mokhtar85/application-de-gestion-et-suivi-de-transport-de-colis-front/README.md

 # Colis Management and Real-Time Tracking Application
 This is a web application for parcel management and real-time tracking that I developed during my end-of-study internship at Bee Coders.
-The project was built using Angular, and it provided me with the opportunity to learn many aspects of front-end development. (#FormationAngularMars)
+The project was built using Angular, and it provided me with the opportunity to learn many aspects of front-end development.

-This project was generated with Angular CLI version 15.2.4.
 # FormationAngularMars

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.